 Fish that spend the spring and summer splashing around their playground slow down as the temperature drops.
 These cold-blooded animals settle into a type of hibernation known as torpor.
 They become lethargic and hide among the pond’s weeds.
 Reacting to the change in the weather, aquatic creatures stay down near the bottom of the lake or pond, where the water is warmest.
 Many species of frogs and turtles bury themselves in the mud at the bottom of a lake for the winter months.
 These amphibians alter their activities to survive the coldest time of the year, but sometimes even their instinctual behaviors are not enough.
-The level of oxygen and the quality of the water in winter can tip the scales out of a fish’s favor.
+Depleted levels of oxygen and degraded water quality of the water in winter can lead to the death of these organisms.

 What is Winter Fish Kill?

 “Winter fish kill” occurs when a pond is completely covered with ice and a layer of snow.
 The fish hunkered down at the bottom of the pond are using up the oxygen in the water, and this “winter fish kill” can happen when their supply is not replenished in time.
-Normally, light coming in through the ice would cause photosynthesis in the plants in the water, thus providing more oxygen for the fish.
+Normally, light coming in through the ice would cause photosynthesis in the plants in the water, and replenish oxygen needed by fish.
 If the pond or lake is kept dark because of a wintery mixture on its surface and light cannot get through, the plants cannot oxygenate the water and the fish can die.
 It is conditions such as these when pond weeds fail to save the fish hiding in their undergrowth.
 While plants are essential for life in an icy lake, non-aquatic plants can also cause a detrimental level of muck on the bottom.

 How to Prevent Winter Fish Kill

-Fortunately, there are ways to prevent things like “winter fish kill” and large amounts of winter muck.
-CLEAN-FLO’s diffused aeration systems and products such as Winter Warrior will prevent winter fish kills, establish an aerobic environment for all aquatic life while helping reduce the non-living organic muck at the bottom all winter long.
-Winter Warrior along with our oxygenation system reduces the amount of muck at the bottom of the pond or lake and improves the quality of the water in general.
-This muck reduction means that the fish at the bottom will be exposed to less noxious gases from the decomposition of leaves, and have a better chance at surviving the winter.
+Fortunately, there are ways to prevent things like “winter fish kill” and organic sediment accumulation through the winter.
+CLEAN-FLO’s diffused aeration systems and products such as Winter Warrior will prevent winter fish kills, and establish an aerobic environment for all aquatic life while helping reduce the non-living organic muck at the bottom all winter long.
+Winter Warrior, along with our oxygenation system reduces the amount of muck at the bottom of the pond or lake and improves the overall water quality.
+This muck reduction means that the fish at the bottom will be exposed to less noxious gases from the decomposition of organic matter, and have a better chance at surviving the winter.
 Taking action to reduce nutrients and muck in the winter puts your pond a step ahead in the spring.

 Even though Winter Warrior reduces muck and increases the biological efficiency of your pond, it cannot save fish if the surface completely freezes over.
-An aerator can also be helpful because it keeps the pond or lake oxygenated when plants might not be getting sufficient light for photosynthesis to occur.
-CLEAN-FLO makes an Inversion/Oxygenation System that can provide this aeration in a very efficient package.
-A CLEAN-FLO system will keep an open water area in the ice all winter long so oxygen transfer can occur all winter to prevent fish kills and improve the biological activity of Winter Warrior.
+Aeration systems can also be helpful because they the pond or lake oxygenated when plants might not be getting sufficient light for photosynthesis to occur.
+CLEAN-FLO makes Inversion/Oxygenation Systems that can provide the necessary inversion and oxygenation in a very efficient package.
+A CLEAN-FLO system will keep an open water area in the ice all winter long so that oxygen transfer can occur all winter to prevent fish kills and improve the biological activity of Winter Warrior.